 We draw attention to Note 2.1 to the financial statements.
-The Group incurred loss after tax of \$145,879,000 for the financial year ended 30 June 2019 and as at that date, the Group's current liabilities exceeded its current assets by \$20,821,000.
-As at 30 June 2019, the Group's and Company's total borrowings amounted to \$363,135,000 and \$173,292,000 of which \$46,264,000 and \$11,965,000 were classified as current liabilities respectively.
+The Group incurred loss after tax of \$18,383,000 for the financial year ended 30 June 2020.
+As at 30 June 2020, the Group's and Company's total borrowings amounted to \$359,620,000 and \$168,251,000 of which \$46,109,000 and \$5,737,000 were classified as current liabilities respectively.
 These factors indicate the existence of a material uncertainty which may cast significant doubt on the ability of the Group and the Company to continue as going concerns.
-As disclosed further in that Note, the ability of the Group and the Company to continue as going concerns is dependent on the ability of the Group to generate sufficient cash flows from operations and to receive continued support from the lenders.
+As disclosed further in that Note, the ability of the Group and the Company to continue as going concerns is dependent on the ability of the Group to generate sufficient cash flows from operations, ability to dispose designated assets at targeted price range and to receive continued support from the lenders.